fhausmann/deepgrp/README.rst

 Further information
 ===================
-The DeepGRP paper is currently under review.
 You can find material to reproduce the results in the repository `deepgrp_reproducibility`__.

 .. __: https://github.com/fhausmann/deepgrp_reproducibility